 Millard shows us Winston Churchill as he certainly was in his youth, an enormously ambitious self-confident aristocrat whose father Randolph had been a powerful government official who went unpleasantly eccentric at the end of his life.
 The mum, Jeanette, was a gorgeous headstrong interpersonal powerhouse who commanded the awe of every social butterfly and steamroller in England.
 Winston never hesitated to use mum’s influence to further his ambition of becoming not just a member of Parliament but Prime Minister.

 Strangely from the point of view of today’s world that has been through the 20th century, war was still considered romantic in the 1890s.
 Young men, almost in the style of today’s Islamic radicals, couldn’t wait to risk and sacrifice their lives to maintain Britannia’s godlike superiority.
 No exception, Churchill’s plan was to win popular approval by glorious success in battle.
-He started as a correspondent and then wheedled his way into real fighting where the bullets, as if in some old romantic movie, always seemed to whiz past his ears rather than arriving a few inches nearer and blowing his head off.
+He started as a correspondent and then wheedled his way into real fighting where the bullets, as if in some old romantic movie, always seemed to whiz past his ears rather than arriving a few inches nearer and blow his head off.

 (Plot alerts are inappropriate here because everybody can grab an online history and know exactly what happened.)
 Captured by the Boers during an ill-advised armored-train trip into enemy territory (again braving like someone determined to be spattered all over the side of a railway car a hail of bullets and cannon fire, soldiers falling dead and maimed all around him), he landed in a Boer prison in Pretoria.
 Two much less self-absorbed friends meticulously planned an escape which Churchill insisted on being included in (although his colleagues knew he would be more trouble than he was worth).
 Petulantly fed up with waiting for the right moment, plucky Churchill scrambled over the wall without the others, boldly marched through the streets of Pretoria, made it out into the countryside and hopped a freight with no idea where it was going.
 His escape, disregarding his friends, made it next-to-impossible for them to escape subsequently but that didn’t seem to faze the Hero of the Empire.